DaveBenham/VenomModules/README.md

 ## Themes
-The context menu of every module includes options to set the default theme for the Venom plugin, as well as a theme override for each module instance.
+The context menu of every module includes options to set the default theme and default dark theme for the Venom plugin, as well as a theme override for each module instance.

 There are 4 themes to choose from.

 |Ivory|Coal|Earth|Danger|
 |---|---|---|---|
 |![Ivory theme image](doc/Ivory.png)|![Coal theme image](doc/Coal.png)|![Earth theme image](doc/Earth.png)|![Danger theme image](doc/Danger.png)|

+If a module instance is set to use a specific theme, then that theme will be used regardless whether VCV Rack is set to use dark panels or not.
+If a module is set to use the default theme, then the VCV Rack "Use dark panels if available" setting controls which default is used.
+If not enabled, then the default theme is used.
+If enabled then the default dark theme is used.

+If you want the default theme to disregard the VCV Rack dark panel setting, then simply set both defaults to the same theme.

+The factory default theme is ivory, and the factory default dark theme is coal.

-## Parameter Locks
+## Parameter Locks and Custom Defaults
-Nearly every parameter (module knob, switch, or button etc.) within the Venom plugin has its own parameter context menu option to lock the paramenter.
+Nearly every parameter (module knob, switch, or button etc.) within the Venom plugin has its own parameter context menu options to lock the paramenter as well as set a custom default value.
 In addition, most modules have module context menu options to lock and unlock all parameters within that instance of the module.

+Parameter lock and custom default settings are saved with the patch and restored upon patch load.
+Parameter lock and custom default settings are also preserved when duplicating a module.

+### Parameter Locks
 The display name includes "(locked)" when hovering over a locked parameter.

 The parameter value cannot be changed by any means while the parameter is locked.
 All of the normal means of changing a parameter value are blocked: